 Whereas, Contractor desires to provide on demand compression service;

 Whereas, the Parties acknowledge that the compression services to be provided by Contractor to Customer hereunder are functionally related to the natural gas pipeline system of Customer and to the transportation services provided by Customer as an interstate gas pipeline company under Federal Energy Regulatory Commission ("FERC") jurisdiction.
 The parties further acknowledge that the FERC will continue to exercise regulatory authority over the services provided by Customer, and, through its regulation of Customer, the assets owned by Contractor.
-In that regard, it is the Parties' intent that the requirements, set forth herein, that Contractor must receive written approval prior to undertaking certain actions with respect to ownership of the assets not restrict the scope of Contractor's actions as owner of the assets, but solely facilitate and ensure regulatory compliance; and
+In that regard, it is the Parties' intent that the requirements, set forth herein, that Contractor must receive written approval from Customer prior to undertaking certain actions with respect to ownership of the assets which shall not restrict the scope of Contractor's actions as owner of the assets, but solely facilitate and ensure continued regulatory compliance; and

-Whereas, Contractor and Customer are parties to that certain Purchase and Sales Agreement dated ___________involving the sale of certain assets.
-For purposes of this Agreement, "Assets" shall mean, collectively, (a) the assets described on Schedule 1.1 of the Purchase and Sales Agreement and (b) the assets, if any, described on any schedules prepared pursuant to Section 30 (e) of this Agreement.
+Whereas, Contractor and Customer are parties to that certain Purchase and Sale Agreement dated ___________(the “Purchase Agreement”) involving the sale of certain assets.
+For purposes of this Agreement, "Assets" shall mean, collectively, (a) the assets described on Appendix 1of this Agreement and (b) any assets modified, repaired, replaced or exchanged as contemplated in Sections 8 and 12 of this Agreement and as described on any schedules prepared pursuant to Section 30 (e) of this Agreement.

 Now Therefore, the Parties hereto acknowledge and agree as follows: